-ENVS S415 Biogeography and Landscape Ecology
+ENVS S416 Biogeography and Landscape Ecology

-Cross-listed as GEOG S415.
+Cross-listed as GEOG S416.
 An introduction to two related disciplines emphasizing a geographical focus on natural processes.
-Landscape ecology studies large-scale ecological patterns and processes occurring on whole landscapes; biogeography studies species distribution in relation to environmental and historical factors.
+Landscape ecology studies large-scale ecological patterns and processes occurring on whole landscapes and biogeography studies species distribution in relation to environmental and historical factors.
 Students learn how these disciplines serve as foundations for decision making in land use planning, resource management, and biological conservation.
-Includes the use of geospatial tools like GIS and remote sensing, and hands-on field exercises.
+Labs include the use of geospatial tools like GIS and remote sensing, and hands-on field exercises.

-Prerequisite: ENVS S102/GEOG S102 or BIOL S104 or BIOL S105, or instructor permission.
+Prerequisite: ENVS S102/GEOG S102 or BIOL S104 or BIOL S105.